Mexico and the world remember Frida Kahlo on her 113th birthday

 When she was 18 years old Frida suffered an accident that would leave in her body damages that would accompany her all her life.
 On September 17, 1925, the bus in which she was traveling was run over by a tram, the impact left her with fractures in the spine, clavicle, and ribs; in addition, her right leg suffered several fractures.

-This accident would represent a circumstantial event, not only because of the emotional impact and the suffering that it generated until the end of her life, but also because, due to the immobility to which she was subjected for months, Frida began to paint.
+This accident would represent a circumstantial event, not only because of the emotional impact and the suffering that it generated until the end of her life, but also because, due of the immobility to which she was subjected for months, Frida began to paint.

 It is at this moment that Frida Kahlo's career as a painter begins.
 At that time she maintained an affective relationship with the essayist and political orator Alejandro Gómez Arias, to whom she dedicates her first self-portrait; it is Self-portrait in a velvet suit, considered one of the most important pieces in the history of Mexican art.